Weak Convergence and Optimal Tuning of the Reversible Jump Algorithm: Proof of Theorem

 This section is dedicated to the demonstration of the main result of this paper, the weak convergence $\{\mathbf{Z}_{1,2}^n(t):t\geq 0\}\Rightarrow \{\mathbf{Z}(t):t\geq 0\}$ in the Skorokhod topology as $n\rightarrow\infty$ (the stochastic processes $\{\mathbf{Z}_{1,2}^n(t):t\geq0\}$ and $\{\mathbf{Z}(t):t\geq0\}$ have been defined in Theorem~\ref{main_result}).
 Thus consider the sampling context described in Section~\ref{sec_context_weak}.

 In order to prove the result, we demonstrate the convergence of the finite-dimensional distributions of $\{\mathbf{Z}_{1,2}^n(t): t\geq0\}$ to those of $\{\mathbf{Z}(t): t\geq0\}$.
-To achieve this, we verify condition (c) of Theorem 8.2 from Chapter 4 of \cite{ethier1986markov}.
-The weak convergence then follows from Corollary 8.6 of Chapter 4 of \cite{ethier1986markov}.
+To achieve this, we verify condition (c) of \makebox[\textwidth][s]{Theorem 8.2 from Chapter 4 of \cite{ethier1986markov}.
+The weak convergence then follows from}

+Corollary 8.6 of Chapter 4 of \cite{ethier1986markov}.
 The remaining conditions of Theorem 8.2 and the conditions specified in Corollary 8.6 are either straightforward or easily derived from the proof given in this section.
 They are nevertheless explicitly verified in \cite{gagnon2016thesis}.

 The proof of the convergence of the finite-dimensional distributions relies on the convergence of (what we call) the ``pseudo-generator'', a quantity that we now introduce.
 The proof follows in Section~\ref{sec_proof_finite_dim}.